-The four satellites will be launched together on a single launch vehicle and inserted sequentially into Earth orbit.
-As they explore the dayside and nightside reconnection regions, the spacecraft will fly in a tetrahedral (pyramid) formation, allowing them to capture the three-dimensional structure of the reconnection sites they encounter.
-Onboard propulsion will be used to adjust the separation among the spacecraft, from hundreds of kilometers to as close as 10 kilometers to achieve the optimum interspacecraft separation for probing the diffusion region.
+The four satellites launched together on an Atlas V-421 launch vehicle and were successfully inserted sequentially—at five-minute intervals—into Earth orbit.
+As they explore the dayside and nightside reconnection regions, the spacecraft fly in a tetrahedral (pyramid) formation, allowing them to capture the three-dimensional structure of the reconnection sites they encounter.
+Onboard propulsion is used to adjust the separation among the spacecraft—from hundreds of kilometers to as close as 10 kilometers—to achieve the optimum inter-spacecraft separation for probing the diffusion region.

 The overarching goal of the MMS mission is to measure the plasma and the electric and magnetic fields inside the diffusion regions in Earth’s magnetosphere in order to answer the following fundamental questions:

 - What conditions determine when reconnection is initiated and when it ceases?

 - What determines the rate at which reconnection occurs?

 - What is the structure of the diffusion region?

 - How do the plasma and magnetic fields become decoupled in the diffusion region?
 In particular, what role do the electrons play in facilitating reconnection?

 - What is the role of turbulence in the reconnection process?

 - How does reconnection accelerate particles to high energies?